 Making a living from blogging is constant work.
 Even the digital nomads that you sometimes see so picturesquely in pictures with a laptop on the beach in a hammock have to work constantly.
 For example, some manage online marketing for others.
 Or they manage other people's social media channels.
 But of course they have to produce results, otherwise the job is gone.

-Others promote their own products and services, which they may sell to you in advertisements with the promise "make money easily and quickly".
+Others promote their own products and services, which they may sell to you in ads under the keyword "make money easily and quickly".
 These are the black sheep of the industry.
-But the fact is that they too have to create, advertise, launch, and constantly keep revising these products and services.
-And then sell them again and again.
+But the fact is: These products and services have to be created, advertised, launched and constantly updated.
+And to sell them again and again.

 Tip: What does it mean to work location-independently as a digital nomad?
 And what should you bring with you?
 Read our interview with Michael Hörnlimann.
 He has been living this way of working for many years.

 What I'm trying to get across is that nobody makes money without doing something for it.
 Passive income is a myth and not a reality.